-Advanced Algebra I: This is an accelerated math course which can fulfill the high school algebra graduation requirement, if the student passes the Algebra 1 End of Course Assessment.
-Prerequisites for this class are an 83 Test/Quiz average in Advanced Math 7 along with teacher recommendation.
+Advanced Algebra I: This is an accelerated math course which can fulfill the high school algebra graduation requirement if the student passes the required state assessment.
+Prerequisites for this class are an 83 test/quiz average in Advanced Math 7 along with teacher recommendation.
 Take note, this accelerated course will require that a significant amount of work be accomplished outside the confines of the class period.
-Additionally, students who do not earn at least an 83 in the course and pass the Algebra I End of Course Assessment will be scheduled to repeat Algebra I in 9^{th} grade.
+Additionally, students who do not earn at least an 83 in the course and pass the required state assessment will be scheduled to repeat Algebra I in 9th grade.

-Honors Algebra I: This is an Honors Level Algebra class which expands on the Advanced Algebra I curriculum with added depth of material and additional topics to be covered.
-The class can fulfill the high school algebra graduation requirement, if the student passes the Algebra 1 End of Course Assessment.
-Prerequisites for this class include a 92 Test/Quiz average in Advanced Math 7 along with teacher recommendation.
-Take note, this accelerated course will require that a significant amount of work be accomplished outside the confines of the class period.
-Additionally, students who do not earn at least an 83 in the course and pass the Algebra I End of Course Assessment will be scheduled to repeat Algebra I in 9th grade.
+Honors Algebra I: This class expands on the Advanced Algebra I curriculum with added depth of material and additional topics to be covered.
+The class can fulfill the high school algebra graduation requirement if the student passes the Algebra 1 End of Course Assessment.
+Prerequisites for this class include a 92 test/quiz average in Advanced Math 7, along with teacher recommendation.
+This accelerated course will require that a significant amount of work be accomplished outside the confines of the class period.
+Additionally, students who do not earn at least an 83 in the course and pass the required state assessment will be scheduled to repeat Algebra I in 9th grade.